 Have you always wanted to pursue a career in aviation firefighting?
 Our Cadet Firefighting programme opens on 12th March 2018.
-We caught up with Mark, one of last year’s recruits, to help shed some light on the process and life on station.
+We caught up with Mark, 23 from Liverpool who was one of last year’s recruits, to help shed some light on the process and life on station.

 What were you doing before you joined the Liverpool John Lennon Airport (LJLA) RFFS?

 I was in the Army for three years but then left due to an injury.

 How did you learn about the Cadet Programme?

 Well I found out about it kind of last minute.
 A friend flagged the vacancy to me and I thought it would be the perfect opportunity for me as I had a lot of skills I could transfer from my time in the Army so I went for it and little did I know I would be sitting here as a fully-fledged cadet here today.

 I thought it was good.
 It was very thorough but it needs to be.
 The role is so varied and can sometimes push you in terms of physical fitness so I found it quite in depth but it prepared me for the realities of the job.
 Don’t get me wrong, it was really challenging at times but I enjoy that sort of thing.